usc-isi-digelements/button-action/README.md

-`--button-action-color`                     | The color of the button.                        | none `--button-action-disabled-background-color` | The background color of the button if disabled. | #eaeaea `--button-action-disabled-color`            | The color of the button if disabled.            | #a8a8a8 `--button-action-mixin`                     | The custom style mixin for the button.          | none
+`--button-action-color`                     | The color of the button.                        | none `--button-action-disabled-background-color` | The background color of the button if disabled. | #eaeaea `--button-action-disabled-color`            | The color of the button if disabled.            | #a8a8a8 `--button-action-hover-mixin`               | The custom style mixin for the button on hover. | none `--button-action-mixin`                     | The custom style mixin for the button.          | none

 ### Dependencies